How to build a Custom Block-Based Linux Kernel Driver

 7. Copy the blkwatch.ko produced in step 4 to the subfolder created in step 6.

-***Make sure to archive the contents within the temporary folder, NOT the temporary folder itself.
+***Make sure to only archive the contents within the temp folder, NOT the temporary folder itself.
 If the folder is archived it will create an additional layer in the package, causing no block-based components to be found***

 make: Entering directory `/usr/src/kernels/2.6.18-308.el5-x86_64'